Global Approach Against Racism on Campus

 Interim Measures to combat racial discrimination

 In addition to the investigator’s report, the President has also announced four interim measures to combat racial discrimination and to promote acceptance and inclusion on our campus and within our community.
-These measures will be implemented and enacted this summer with the aim of ensuring our campus is a safer and more inclusive and accepting place for all when the fall semester begins.
+On September 4, President Frémont confirmed the implementation of several measures to address allegations of racism, racial profiling and harassment that arose as a result of the June incident involving a student and Protection Services officers.
+These measures were implemented and enacted during the summer with the aim of ensuring our campus is a safer and more inclusive and accepting place for all when the fall semester begins.

 Review of Policy 33